andresgbecerra/co-induction-anguar/Interview/JavaScript.md

   - Array - `Collection of data as an ordered list`
    > It is important to remember that any data type that is not a primitive data type, is of Object type in javascript

+- **Object Destructuring**
+  - Object destructuring is a new way to extract elements from an object or an array.
+  - Using object destructuring we can extract all the elements inside an object in one line of code.

 [Back](#content)